Poisson Equations with locally-Lipschitz coefficients and Uniform in Time Averaging for Stochastic Differential Equations via Strong Exponential Stability: Averaging: Proof of Theorem and of Theorem

 \subsection{Proof of Theorem \ref{fullycoupledaveragingtheorem}}

-\begin{proof}[Proof of Theorem \ref{fullycoupledaveragingtheorem}] This proof follows that of Theorem \ref{mainthm}, so we point out the places in which it differs, and sketch the rest.
+We recall that this section is devoted to the study of the fully coupled regime. \begin{proof}[Proof of Theorem \ref{fullycoupledaveragingtheorem}] This proof follows that of Theorem \ref{mainthm}, so we point out the places in which it differs, and sketch the rest.
 The Poisson equation that $f_t^1$ solves in this case is slightly different.
 In particular, the right hand side of \eqref{eqn:psnEqn} will contain two derivatives of the averaged semigroup, instead of just one.
 This explains why Assumption \ref{ass:averagederivativeestimate4} contains four derivatives, as opposed to the two required in the proof of Theorem \ref{mainthm}.
-Indeed, instead of \eqref{eqn:vt}-\eqref{eqn:psnEqn}, $f_t^1$ is the solution of $\cL^F f_t^1=v_t$ with $\mu^x(f_t^1)=0$ where
+Indeed, instead of \eqref{eqn:vt}-\eqref{eqn:psnEqn}, $f_t^1$ is the solution of $\cL^x f_t^1=v_t$ with $\mu^x(f_t^1)=0$ where

 Again, from Lemma \ref{lemma:probRep} there exists a solution to \eqref{eqn:psnEqn} (we observe we can apply Lemma \ref{lemma:probRep} to the fully coupled case as such a lemma only relies on Proposition \ref{lemma:IntAvg}, which holds also in this setting as explained in Note \ref{note:coupledlemmas}).
 Using the linearity of the Poisson equation we can write